Castau/Week-34-Assignments/README.md

 ## Week 34 Assignments, Flow 1

 ### Monday:
 Setup day - all should be in order.
 [Droplet](http://camillastaunstrup.dk:8080/) can be found here.
-Thursday and Friday projects are deployed, se below.
+Thursday and Friday projects are deployed, see below.

 ### Tuesday:
 [Plain JPA and Facades](https://docs.google.com/document/d/1Uib8GtBXmQZJ9x5tqXXHt1UYkkRPo9zKwugWa87bzUI/edit#)